-Under federal and state quidelines, all NYSDOL decisions on unemployment claims must be made expeditiously-whether disputed or not.
+Under federal and state guidelines, all NYSDOL decisions on unemployment claims must be made expeditiously-whether disputed or not.
 Federal guidelines require "promptness at all stages of the eligibility determination and payment processes."
 While federal guidelines recognize that in some cases fact-finding may be complex and take more time, they "require nevertheless that the largest proportion of claims be examined and resolved as quickly as feasible[.]"
-The Supreme Court has also made clear that "[p]aving compensation to an unemployed worker promptly after an initial determination of eligibility accomplishes the congressional purposes of avoiding resort to welfare and stabilizing consumer demands; delaying compensation until months have elapsed defeats these purposes."
-In line with the Court's mandate, "[t]he Federal timeliness standards mandate that non-monetary determinations be made in twenty-one days upon the detection of an issue."
-Federal
+The Supreme Court has also made clear that "[p]aying compensation to an unemployed worker promptly after an initial determination of eligibility accomplishes the congressional purposes of avoiding resort to welfare and stabilizing consumer demands; delaying compensation until months have elapsed defeats these purposes."323 In line with the Court's mandate, "[t]he Federal timeliness standards mandate that non-monetary determinations be made in twenty-one days upon the detection of an issue."
+324 Federal guidance further provides that "[d]eterminations on issues arising in connection with new

-&lt;sup>312 N.Y.
+312 N.Y.
 Lab.
 Law § 570.
-N.Y.
+313 N.Y.
 Lab.
 Law § 575.
-Employers must also "file a quarterly combined withholding, wage reporting and unemployment insurance return . . . . " N.Y.
+Employers must also "file a quarterly combined withholding, wage reporting and unemployment insurance return" N.Y.
 Tax Law § 674(a)(4)(A).
 In making initial determinations on eligibility, NYSDOL relies on the employer's wage and earnings data to assess whether a claimant qualifies for unemployment insurance benefits.
 N.Y.
 Lab.
 Law § 527; see also Islam v.
 Cuomo, 475 F. Supp.
 3d 144, 148 (E.D.N.Y.
-2020) ("[T]]he NYSDOL uses wage and earnings data to assess whether a claimant qualifies for unemployment insurance benefits.
-The super state of the set of th
+2020) ("[T]he NYSDOL uses wage and earnings data to